Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

 Therefore, we only have to consider the summation over all inner vertices of the top caterpillar tree of $T_n^{be}$, but instead of adding the sizes of both pending subtrees for each of the vertices, we subtract the size of the smaller subtree from the larger one.
 This explains the formula and completes the proof for the Colless index.

-\item The formulas of $\Delta_{CS}=C-S$ and $\Delta_{SC}=S-C$ now simply follow from the definition of these indices using the already derived formulas for $S$ and $C$. \item The formula for $N_b$ simply follows from $\Delta_{CS}$ by using Lemma~\ref{lem:D=sumnb}, which shows that $N_b=-\frac{1}{2}\Delta_{CS}$. \item Finally, as we know that the Sackin index equals $S=N_a+N_b$, we have $N_a=S-N_b$.
-The formula for $N_a$ is now a direct conclusion of the already derived formulas for $S$ and $N_b$.
+\item The formulas of $\Delta_{CS}=C-S$ and $\Delta_{SC}=S-C$ now simply follow from the definition of these indices using the already derived formulas for $S$ and $C$. \item The formula for $N_b$ simply follows from $\Delta_{CS}$ by using Lemma~\ref{lem:D=sumnb}, which shows that $N_b=-\frac{1}{2}\Delta_{CS}$. \item Finally, as we know that $N_a=S-N_b$, the formula for $N_a$ is a direct conclusion of the already derived formulas for $S$ and $N_b$.
 This completes the proof. \end{itemize} \end{proof}

-{\begin{remark} Note that the integer sequences 0,2,5,8,13,16,20,24,33,36,40 and 0,0,1,0,3,2,2,0,7,6,6,4,6,4,3,0 and 0,-2,-4,-8,-10,-14,-18,-24,-26,-30 and 0,2,4,8,10,14,18,24,26,30 of the values of $S(T_n^{be})$, $C(T_n^{be})$, $\Delta_{CS}$ and $\Delta_{SC}$, respectively, for $n\geq 1$ had not been contained in the Online Encyclopedia of Integer sequences \cite{oeis}.
+\begin{remark} Note that the integer sequences 0,2,5,8,13,16,20,24,33,36,40 and 0,0,1,0,3,2,2,0,7,6,6,4,6,4,3,0 of the values of $S(T_n^{be})$ and $C(T_n^{be})$, respectively, for $n\geq 1$ had not been contained in the Online Encyclopedia of Integer sequences \cite{oeis} before our study was conducted.
 This indicates that they might not have occurred in other contexts yet.
-They have been added to the OEIS in the course of this manuscript.
-Interestingly, the sequences 0,1,3,4,8,9,11,12,20,21,23,24 of $N_a(T_n^{be})$ had, at least without the first term of 0 for the trivial tree consisting of only one vertex, already be contained in the OEIS \cite[Sequence A006520]{oeis}.
-Also, the sequence 1,2,4,5,7,9,12,13,15,17,20,22,25,28,32,33,35, 37,40,42,45 of $N_b(T_n^{be})$ had already been contained in the OEIS \cite[Sequence A000788]{oeis}.
+They have been added to the OEIS in the course of this manuscript as sequences A396769 (Sackin) and A397672 (Colless).
+Interestingly, the sequence 0,1,3,4,8,9,11,12,20,21,23,24 of $N_a(T_n^{be})$ was, at least without the first term of 0 for the trivial tree consisting of only one vertex, already contained in the OEIS \cite[Sequence A006520]{oeis}.
+Also, the sequence 1,2,4,5,7,9,12,13,15,17,20,22,25,28,32,33,35,37,40,42,45 of $N_b(T_n^{be})$ was already contained in the OEIS \cite[Sequence A000788]{oeis}, albeit in a shifted version, namely $N_b(T_n^{be}) = A000788(n-1)$.
+Due to the close relationship of $\CS$ and $\SC$ to $N_b$, we also have $\CS(T^{be}_n) = -2\cdot A000788(n-1) $ with sequence terms 0,-2,-4,-8,-10,-14,-18,-24,-26,-30 and $\SC(T^{be}_n)= 2\cdot A000788(n-1)$ with sequence terms 0,2,4,8,10,14,18,24,26,30.
+These identities can easily be verified by showing the equivalence of the recursive formulas for $\SC(T^{be}_n)$ and $2\cdot A000788(n-1)$.
 The fact that these sequences have already occurred in other contexts nicely links our findings on the echelon tree and the new indices $N_a$ and $N_b$ to other combinatorial research areas. \end{remark}